zapateros/Synacor-Challenge/README.md

 - Concave coin
 - Shiny coin

 And lastly, north of the formula-room, there is a door with 5 slots where you can put the coins into.
-So in short: A door with five slots, five coins and a formula with five variables.
+So in short: a door with five slots, five coins and a formula with five variables.
 Easy peasy right?
 For the slow ones among us: you have to insert the coins in the right order to solve the formula, after which the door opens.
 Every coin has its value, which you can check if you put it into the door-slot and go back to the formula-room.
 There the values of the concecutive inserted coins are written in the formula.
-The coins are (respectively to the list) worth: 3, 2, 9, 7 and 5.
+This is probably where the input-files, and so the values of the coins, might differ.
+My coins are (respectively to the list) worth: 3, 2, 9, 7 and 5.
 Now it's up to you to find the correct order, for which it solves the formula.

 I use a simple pragmatic method to find the solution to the formula with the given values.
 I just brute force every possible combination:
 ```R